Photon surfaces extensions for dynamical gravitational collapse: Spherical dust collapsing spacetimes

+In the following, we will first review the basic properties of spherical dust spacetimes together with the features related to the nature of the spacetime singularities arising from complete collapse.

-Now, let us apply the notions sketched in the above section to the very well-known model of a spherical dust cloud undergoing gravitational collapse.
-This is modeled by considering a general spherical metric \eqref{eq:ss} where the energy--momentum tensor is given by $T=-\rho\,\mathrm dt\otimes\partial_t$ \cite{Singh:1994tb,Joshi:2008zz}.
-The metric is given by the Lema\^{\i}tre--Tolman--Bondi (LTB) model
+Let us consider a general spherical metric \eqref{eq:ss} where the energy--momentum tensor is given by $T=-\rho\,\mathrm dt\otimes\partial_t$ \cite{Singh:1994tb,Joshi:2008zz}.
+Using Einstein field equations, the metric reduces to the Lema\^{\i}tre--Tolman--Bondi (LTB) model